yassouali/fast.ai_notes/cutting_edge_DL/lecture14.md

 Super resolution is where we take a low resolution image (say 72x72) and upscale it to a larger image (say 288x288) trying to recreate a higher resolution image that looks as real as possible.
 This is a challenging thing to do because at 72x72, there’s not that much information about a lot of the details.
 The cool thing is that we are going to do it in a way as we tend to do with vision models which is not tied to the input size so we could then take this model and apply it to a 288 by 288 image and get something that’s four times bigger on each side so 16 times bigger than the original.

-One of the benefits of super-resolution, is that we don't need labeled data, we can simply create it as we like by down sampling a number of image, set them up as our inputs and then have the original sized images as our targets, we can do the same thing for a number of other tasks like de-skewing, colorization, noise-reduction, ect.
+One of the benefits of super-resolution, is that we don't need labeled data (this is a self-supervised task), we can simply create it as we like by down sampling a number of image, set them up as our inputs and then have the original sized images as our targets, we can do the same thing for a number of other tasks like de-skewing, colorization, noise-reduction, ect.

 In this lecture we're going to use imagenet as our dataset, so we're going to set our path to the correct location, and instead of using the all of image net (1M image), we're only going to use a subset of 2% (20 000 images) by creating an array of number of the size of imagenet, and only setting the indices < 0.02 to true and use it to index the filenames and labels: